BradJKim/bradjkim/README.md

 Also exploring related subjects such as Cyber Security and Embedded Systems Programming.
 2024-2025 Club president for Forensics and Security Technologies (FAST) Club.

+Check on my repositories to see what I've been working on!

 ## Skills
 Python, Java, PHP, HTML, CSS, Javascript, Git, Node.js, React.js, Flask